X-Mid 1P Tent

 The X-Mid layout starts with the unique idea of placing the sleeping area on a diagonal inside a rectangular fly.
 This creates vestibules on either side and uniquely allows for two trekking poles to be positioned inward from the edges so it can pitch robustly without guylines (optional ones strengthen it further in storms).
 Positioned like this, the poles provide abundant living space while being out of the way of the doors and living space, and not complicating the pitch.
 It’s a spacious shelter that pitches easily with only 4 stakes.

 The X-Mid geometry is also lightweight because it is the most volumetrically efficient shape for a trekking pole shelter.
-If you do the math, you’ll find any other comparably sized trekking pole shelter uses more fabric, stakes or both, resulting in a heavier tent for no benefit.
+If you do the math, you’ll find any other comparably sized trekking pole shelter uses more fabric, stakes or both, resulting in a heavier geometry.
 Any competing double wall tent as light as the X-Mid is either much smaller, using more delicate fabrics or is quite a bit less fully featured.

 The X-Mid also provides outstanding performance in tough conditions.
 When it’s rainy, the X-Mid is as good it gets due to the fly first pitch, generous living space, large vestibules with space for cooking and wet gear, no sag fabric (polyester), fully taped seams, a double wall design that protects from condensation, entry ways that can be left open in light rain, and large vents that open and close easily to reduce condensation.
 No other tent can claim that entire list (if you can prove otherwise, contact me).